Islam and modernity: Modernization reforms in the Ottoman Empire

 In the period between 1839 and 1876 the Ottoman government began instituting large-scale reforms as a way to modernize and strengthen the empire.
-Known as the Tanzimat, many of these reforms involved adopting successful European practices that were considered antithetical to conservative Muslims.
+Known as the Tanzimat, many of these reforms involved adopting successful European practices that were considered antithetical to conservative Muslims such as confining sharia to family law.
 In addition to military and administrative reforms, Ottoman rulers implemented reforms in the sphere of education, law, and the economy.
-This included new universities and changes in curricula, as well new economic systems and institutions.
+This included new universities and changes in curricula, as well as new economic systems and institutions.
 There were also European-inspired changes to law that restricted Islamic law to family affairs such as marriage and inheritance.

 The Ottoman Empire was the first Muslim country where modernity surfaced, with major shifts in scientific and legal thought.
 In 1834, Ishak Efendi published Mecmua-i Ulum-i Riyaziye, a four volume text introducing many modern scientific concepts to the Muslim world.
 Kudsi Efendi also published Asrar al-Malakut in 1846 in an attempt to reconcile Copernican astronomy with Islam.
 The first modern Turkish chemistry text was published in 1848, and the first modern Biology text in 1865.

 Eventually, the Turks adopted the metric system in 1869.
-These shifts in scientific thought coincided with Tanzimat, a reform policy undertaken by the Sultans of the Ottoman Empire that was inspired by French civil law.
-This reform confined sharia to family law.
 The key figure in the Turkish modernist movement was Namık Kemal, the editor of a journal called Freedom.
 His goal was to promote freedom of the press, the separation of powers, equality before the law, scientific freedom, and a reconciliation between parliamentary democracy and the Qur'an.